 SAFEGUARDING ADULTS AT RISK

-We are committed to working with a wide range of agencies across County Durham and with regional and national organisations to ensure that information, training and education and advice & guidance are available for individuals and organisations that are delivering sport & physical activity to adults across the County.
+We are committed to working with a wide range of agencies across County Durham and with regional and national organisations to ensure that information, training and education and advice and guidance are available for individuals and organisations delivering sport & physical activity to adults across the county.

 Further information, advice, and guidance on safeguarding issues can be accessed via the below links.